realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | *World Clock mode* |

 WC mode is toggled by typing 112 followed by ENTER.
 If an SD card is present, WC mode is persistent across reboots.
+To return to the default display mode, type 110 and ENTER.

 For logical reasons, WC mode will be automatically disabled in some situations: